wcamarao/pmx/README.md

 ## Selecting into a Struct

-When selecting records into a struct, you must provide a struct pointer.
+Always provide a struct pointer.

-You can handle "Event not found" with `pmx.IsZero()`.
+You can handle "not found" with `pmx.IsZero()`.

 ```go
 type Event struct {